 This is welcome, but probably not enough if you are already struggling to manage on a pension, and certainly not enough to provide the kind of lifestyle most of us are looking for in retirement.

-The rise should come courtesy of the triple lock.
-This is the government commitment to raise the value of the state pension every tax year by the highest out of either the previous September’s inflation, average wage growth or 2.5%.
+The rise comes courtesy of the triple lock.
+This is the government commitment to raise the value of the state pension every tax year by the highest out of either the previous September’s inflation, average wage growth, or 2.5%.

 But the projected increase will not mean that pensioners suddenly become a lot better off.
-The increases are lagging behind the large price rises which everybody, not just pensioners are having to deal with.
+The increases are often lagging behind the large price rises which everybody, not just pensioners, are having to deal with.

-The Pensions and Lifetime Savings Association has calculated that a single pensioner requires £23,300 a year of income to maintain a moderate living standard.
-Less than half (£10,600) currently comes from a full State Pension, and any increase in state generosity next year will only lag behind cost-of-living increases.
+The Pensions and Lifetime Savings Association (PLSA) has calculated that a single pensioner now requires £31,700 a year of income to maintain a moderate living standard.
+Currently, the full State Pension provides just over £12,500, meaning the gap you need to bridge is wider than ever.

-Remember, if you retire at state pension age – currently 66 – you could easily have another 20 years of living to fund, based on average life expectancy, and many of us go on to live much longer than that.
-Factor in the likely rising costs of living over the next quarter of a century or so, and the potentially very high costs of care, and the need for a substantial pot of pension savings becomes all the more obvious.
+Remember, if you retire at state pension age—which begins its rise to 67 this April—you could easily have another 20 years of living to fund.
+Factor in the likely rising costs of living and the potentially very high costs of care, and the need for a substantial pot of pension savings becomes all the more obvious.

 Some more good news